ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Respond with ONLY the coordinates in this format: [DD]°[MM]'[SS].[SSSSS]"N [DDD]°[MM]'[SS].[SSSSS]"W
 ```

 Six OpenAI model variants spanning three architecture families constitute the M-series (\ref{tbl:mmodels}).
 Temperature is fixed at 0.2 for gpt-4.1-2025-04-14 and gpt-4o-2024-08-06; all other parameters remain at their service defaults.
 Each abstract is processed with a single API call; no external tools are available in this condition.
+Section 6.1 (Table \ref{tbl:accuracy}) shows M-series mean errors spanning ≈23–50 km across models; o3‑2025‑04‑16 is most accurate; cost/latency trade‑offs appear in Figures \ref{fig:pareto_cost} and \ref{fig:pareto_latency}.

 | ID | Model |
 |----|--------------------|